 In 1991, Spencer returned to Portland to found Ecotrust to protect and restore his native Pacific Northwest — “the rain forests of home.”
 Ecotrust would work to create economies that value the rich and distinctive characteristics of our landscapes.
-And over the last 27 years, Spencer created a new paradigm not only for conservation, but for how we organize our societies and economies around nature.
+And, over the course of nearly 30 years, Spencer has created a new paradigm not only for conservation, but for how we organize our societies and economies around nature.
 He has pushed Ecotrust to catalyze “practical, radical change” in the way people bank, manage forests, eat, and exercise their citizenship in communities and landscapes from California to Alaska.
 And his work has inspired change around the world.

 Spencer has shared his tireless penchant for innovation with a wide swath of civil society, as a board member for companies, organizations, and foundations from Alaska to Brazil.
 What marks Spencer’s style is the way he weaves unusual alliances, convening all manner of people around shared issues — from forest dwellers in the Amazon to power brokers in Washington.

 Ecotrust’s earliest work on the ground centered around one of those unusual alliances.
 Spencer worked with Haisla elders to help gather ex-loggers, local environmentalists, regional scientists, and, eventually, a sympathetic British Columbia minister of the environment into a formidable coalition that convinced a timber company into renouncing logging rights to the largest intact coastal watershed in North America.
 The magnificent 800,000-acre Kitlope River Valley became a cultural heritage park and the epicenter of the Haisla’s revitalization efforts.
 Haisla elder Cecil Paul said Spencer and others had helped save the Kitlope by joining the Haisla’s “magic canoe,” a metaphor for a transformative movement: a vessel that grows and adds as many paddlers as needed to complete a journey.